-I love my work as a Marriage and Family Therapist.
-I also work with individuals wanting to step up their lives.
+I work with individuals & couples who want to step up their lives.

 What I hear most in my practise is that clients want more meaning in their lives, in the work they do and in their loving relationships.
 The average person used to have 6 hours day to day meaningful face to face contact.
 Today's stats in the US & Canada suggest that face to face contact and quality connection has, on average, been reduced to 3 hours per day due to our relationship with time, and the ways we actively participate in life day to day.
 We may be making more, and spending more... working harder to keep up with the pressures.
 This takes a toll over time.
 Or we may be working at the wrong things, not spiritually engaged and therefore making less and feeling frustrated with little results.
 This treadmill living is shown in the research to contribute to significant pathological brain impacts over time and may be a primary cause for depression, anxiety, and/or simply resulting in a loss of creativity and joyful living.

 I can help you get better at what you are already doing.
 In the process of our work together, its my committment to you to help you live your best life ever.. better than you could have ever imagined.
 Your best life is waiting for you right now!More glow, more flow!!
 Yes more please!!
 Why not?!